 In the moment, domestic violence can be an intense, high adrenaline altercation that leaves each spouse traumatized — If you are seriously injured or in danger contact your local authorities immediately.
 Whether you are the one being accused or the victim, if you have injuries seek medical attention immediately.

 Once you’re in a safe area and your injuries have been properly treated, your next step should be to call a top-rated criminal defense attorney.
-You need an experienced domestic violence attorney that will work hard to get you the BEST verdict for your future, so you can focus on getting yourself and your family back to normal.
+You need an experienced Cleveland domestic violence lawyer that will work hard to get you the BEST verdict for your future, so you can focus on getting yourself and your family back to normal.
 Contact us today for help defending your rights and freedoms.

 Contact an expert law firm with years of experience defending the criminally accused throughout Cleveland and across Northeastern Ohio.
 Work with an attorney who will do everything in their power to keep you out of jail, with a clean record.
 If you’ve been accused of domestic violence — Contact Mr. Botnick as soon as possible to begin building a strong case to help save your employment, your family, and YOUR life.
 Schedule your consultation today.